dondelice257/Online-shop-with-vue-js/README.md

 # Online-shop-with-vue-js
-This is my first project with
+This is my first project with Vue js